22 Common Signs And Symptoms Of Dehydration In Teens

 Image: Shutterstock

 Gastrointestinal illnesses are a common cause of dehydration in teens.
 This is a condition when the amount of water lost from our body is more than water intake (1).
+Dehydration may lead to an imbalance that may affect bodily functions and also cause fatigue.
+Teens may not recognize the symptoms of dehydration easily, which is why they have to be carefully monitored when they are sick.
 Mild dehydration may not be a problem.
 But, severe dehydration can affect normal physiological function in our body.
 Diarrhea, vomiting, and excess sweating can cause water loss.
 It is important to rehydrate the teen when they are losing water from the body to avoid dehydration.
 However, moderate to severe dehydration may require medical care and intravenous (IV) fluids to maintain the hydration status.

 Read on to know the reasons, symptoms, signs, tests, and treatment for dehydration in teens and tips to prevent it.